LukeShortCloud/rootpages/src/openstack/tripleo.rst

    NeutronTunnelTypes: "vxlan"
    NeutronExternalNetworkBridge: "''"

 Define the interface to use for public networks.
+The ``NeutronPublicInterface`` (nic1/eth0 by default) will be converted into the an Open vSwitch bridge named based on the value of ``NeutronPhysicalBridge`` (br-ex by default).
 Optionally, define a VLAN tag for it.
 If no IP addressing information is configured for this interface, TripleO will default to configuring DHCP.

 ::

    NeutronPublicInterface: eth1
+   NeutronPhysicalBridge: br0
    NeutronPublicInterfaceTag: 100

 Configure bonding interface options, if applicable.
 Below is an example for LACP.